Who We Are + Why We Exist

 Stephen is passionate about his city and is determined to ensure collaboration amongst residents and community leaders.
 Stephen resides in Kitsilano with his wife Wendy and three children.

 Tammy comes to the Board with 30 years’ experience in public service.
-Starting her career in the Canadian Foreign Service in Malaysia, Kenya, the Philippines and China before returning to British Columbia to begin a lengthy career in Human Resources.
+She began her career in the Canadian Foreign Service in Malaysia, Kenya, the Philippines and China before returning to British Columbia to begin a lengthy career in Human Resources.

 Tammy is a devoted mother of three children and is actively involved in their school community.
 She walks her dogs every morning, and continues to be amazed by the beautiful city we are blessed to live in and hopes it can flourish in the best way possible.